drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 \end{aligned}
 $$

-which determines cluster membership.
+which determines membership for each sub-population.
 A positive $$\alpha_{i,j}$$ means the player is more likely to be LD.

 The log odds require estimating the rate parameters, which in itself calls for existing labels.
-A typical solution tumbles between the two calculations, with each update hopefully bringing us closer to convergence.
-Yet we've only utilized event data.
+A typical solution using EM tumbles between the two calculations, with each update hopefully bringing us closer to convergence.
+At this point we've only utilized event data.
 A satisfying solution will pair both event and shift sources, and we address that in step 2.

 ---
 ### Estimating the rate parameters